Jobs in the Entertainment Industry, A list of up to date job sites (last updated Summer 2018) and I will update this list every year

 - They are not prepared to travel.
 Any major city in the world will have film work.
 Being open for travel will bring you more work in the long run.

 - They are not applying to enough jobs.
 You're going to have to search and apply every week for work at first, until you have made contacts in this industry you need to keep putting yourself out there.

-After a year you will start to get called up with job offers.
-Get yourself into the habit of applying every week, every day and in time your work will be consistent.
+After a year or so you will start to get called up with job offers.
+Get yourself into the habit of applying every week, every day and in time your film work will be consistent.

 I hope this has been helpful.
 Are there any film production job sites that you would recommend?
-How do you find film jobs yourself feel free to share below.